LaurentRDC/pandoc-plot/README.md

 `pandoc-plot` minimizes work, only generating figures if it absolutely must, i.e. if the content has changed. `pandoc-plot` will save the hash of the source code used to generate a figure in its filename.
 Before generating a figure, `pandoc-plot` will check it this figure already exists based on the hash of its source!
 This also means that there is no way to directly name figures.

-Moreover, starting with version 0.5.0.0, `pandoc-plot` takes advantage of multicore CPUs, rendering figures **in parallel** for large documents.
+Moreover, starting with version 0.5.0.0, `pandoc-plot` takes advantage of multicore CPUs, rendering figures **in parallel**.

 Therefore, you can confidently run the filter on very large documents containing hundreds of figures, like a book or a thesis.